 Forum link to a detailed 875mb service manual pdf download (it’s safe).

 The first thing that struck me pulling away on the 1300-mile-old Interceptor was how uncannily smooth the motor was.
 It was almost disappointing that the 270° mill’s character had been so well disguised.
 The other observation was how exceedingly heavy the steering was.
 Surely not normal.
-The front Pirelli looked OK, but I know tyres can appear fine and even feel form but be down by 10psi.
+The front Pirelli looked OK, but I know tyres can appear fine and even feel firm but be down by 10psi.

-The seat height 804mm (31.6″) which is nice and low but the bike felt quite small which made me feel a bit exposed after a fortnight riding a plastic-clad NC750X.
+The seat height of 804mm (31.6″) is nice and low but the bike felt quite small which made me feel a bit exposed after a fortnight riding a plastic-clad NC750X.
 The motor ticks over steadily (no ineffective Himalayan-style cold-start aids here, just proper efi).
 It revs freely and the gearbox is amazingly slick with zero slack or lash in the drivetrain, something that spoils so many bikes.
 It means once rolling, clutchless upshifts take just the merest nudge from the foot.
 I’ve never ridden a bike which does this so easily.

 Coming down some steep, shady lanes off the North Downs, the bike really didn’t feel that safe, so in Reigate I pulled into a Shell and put 32psi in the front.
 Aired up from who knows what pressure and with the sun now out, this was much more like it, at least when I got a chance to let the RE run on between clumps of traffic or cameras.
 As always, you can’t help comparing a test bike to what you’ve been riding recently and the lighter 650 didn’t feel as planted at my NC, nor was the suspension anywhere as good.
 Up Chipstead Way the bike (about 211 kilos with the 13.7-litre tank brimmed) was bouncing all over the place.
 But the motor was much smoother, if lacking the NC’s punchbag-thumping torque, and the light clutch and gearbox as unintrusive as they get.

 Looks-wise, the orange tank with an RE badge and liberal chrome/alloy elsewhere doesn’t do it for me.
 I’ll take the more recently available batch of pinstriped and painted tanks, especially the black and red with added noire (left).
-And those bars look like something of my old TS185.
+And those bars look like something off my old TS185.
 One journalist reviewer parroted how the 650s go through no less than a ‘1007-point post-assembly inspection’ to make sure everything is absolutely in order and aligned.
 Maybe it’s just me, but you’d think they could take a couple of minutes to align the handlebar brace correctly (below).
 Luckily other bars are available and Triumph twin specialists, TEC have produced a range of 650 accessories, some useful, others just cosmetic but including shocks for just £150.

 ‘You’re going to enjoy this.‘ said the bloke at the bike shop as he handed me the keys.
 It should have been my type of machine but, unlike my Himalayan, I was disappointed to find myself under-awed by the Interceptor.
 Less quiet pipes may help but it feels like they’ve erased much of the character from the twin and reminds me yet again what a great thing Yamaha’s CP2 is – just the right blend of torque, sound and mutted throbbing – but never any harsh vibration.
 My XSR Scrambler could be a Feel Good Retro contender too.